 Your boat fits in the bed of a pickup truck, on a small trailer, or even on top of a car with a roof rack.
 With the floor boards, seat, and spars removed (no tools required) the boat is light enough for two adults to install car-top.
 Even fully rigged it can be carried a short distance to the water.

-To transport by car top you will need a pair of 5' 2X4's tied to the roof rack to span the beam of the boat.
+To transport by car top you will need a pair of 5ft-long 2x4's tied to the roof rack to span the beam of the boat.
 We purchased a small boat trailer for about $325.

-You must make provision to take the boat home at the end of construction on Sunday.
+You must make provision to take the boat home at the end of construction on Sunday (the last day of the build).
 The shed will be returned to the farm equipment normally housed there on Monday.

-Be prepared to transport the boat to Mendums Pond for your free sailing lesson in June (usually 2 to 3 weeks after building).
+Be prepared to transport the boat to Mendums Pond for your free sailing lesson in June (usually 2-3 weeks after building).

 Applying the Finish